en_USEnglish

 Private Cloud: Organizations looking for complete control and customization of their cloud infrastructure deploy OpenStack as a private cloud solution.

-Public Cloud: Service providers use OpenStack to build scalable, highly available public cloud offerings, providing infrastructure resources to their customers.
+Public Cloud: Service providers use OpenStack to build scalable and highly available public cloud offerings, providing infrastructure resources to their customers.

 Hybrid cloud: OpenStack enables organizations to build hybrid cloud environments, seamlessly integrating their private cloud infrastructure with public cloud services.

-Research and education: OpenStack is widely used in research and education institutions to provide a flexible, scalable platform for academic and scientific workloads.
+Research and Education: OpenStack is widely used in research and education institutions to provide a flexible and scalable platform for academic and scientific workloads.

 Telecommunications and NFV: OpenStack is used to build virtualized network functions and enable network functions virtualization (NFV) in the telecommunications industry.